mydennislab/snake-fastcn/README.md

 ## Set-up environment

-Before running the Snakafile you need to have in your path:
+Before running the Snakefile you need to have in your path:
 - fastCN
 - MrsFast
 - bedToBigBed